 22 Judah did evil in the eyes of the Lord.
 By the sins they committed they stirred up his jealous anger more than those who were before them had done.
 23 They also set up for themselves high places, sacred stones and Asherah poles on every high hill and under every spreading tree.
 24 There were even male shrine prostitutes in the land; the people engaged in all the detestable practices of the nations the Lord had driven out before the Israelites.
-1 Kings 14:22-24 NIV
+1 Kings 14:22-24 (NIV)

 25 In the fifth year of King Rehoboam, Shishak king of Egypt attacked Jerusalem.
 26 He carried off the treasures of the temple of the Lord and the treasures of the royal palace.
 He took everything, including all the gold shields Solomon had made.
-1 Kings 14:25-26 NIV
+1 Kings 14:25-26 (NIV)

 12 Because Rehoboam humbled himself, the Lord’s anger turned from him, and he was not totally destroyed.
 Indeed, there was some good in Judah.
-2 Chronicles 12:12 NIV
+2 Chronicles 12:12 (NIV)

 What is humility?
 Is it the same thing as being humiliated, such as when we are being laughed at by others because of some embarrassing situation?

-At that time the disciples came to Jesus, saying, “Who is the greatest in the kingdom of heaven?”
+1 At that time the disciples came to Jesus, saying, “Who is the greatest in the kingdom of heaven?”
 2 And calling to him a child, he put him in the midst of them 3 and said, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.
 4 Whoever humbles himself like this child is the greatest in the kingdom of heaven.

 5 “Whoever receives one such child in my name receives me, 6 but whoever causes one of these little ones who believe in me to sin, it would be better for him to have a great millstone fastened around his neck and to be drowned in the depth of the sea.
-Matthew 18:1-6 ESV
+Matthew 18:1-6 (ESV)

-God regards us just as the Father regarded his son in Jesus’ parable of the Prodigal Son in Luke 15.
+Like Rehoboam, God may have turned up the heat a bit to encourage us to return to Him.
+And like Rehoboam, we can humble ourselves before God and run back to Him, no matter how deep a pit of despair we find ourselves in.
+God regards us just as the Father regarded his son in Jesus’ parable of the Prodigal Son, found in Luke 15.
 The son came to his senses after experiencing the consequences of living an immoral life.
-He ran back to his Father, who unexpectedly received him back with gladness and joy.
-God does exactly the same thing with us if we are willing to humble ourselves and return to Him.
+He ran back to his Father, who fully received him back with gladness and joy.
+God does exactly the same thing with each of us if we are willing to humble ourselves and turn, or return, to Him.